 - 100 percent of our eggs are cage-free.

-- We offer fair trade coffee in our cafes and residential dining halls.
+- We offer fair trade coffee options in most of our cafes and residential dining halls.

 - We support local MWBE (Minority and Women-owned Business Enterprises), including Cristina, Tasteful Life, Little Miss Muffin, Saffron, Inc., Asian Provisions, and Noodles, Etc.

-- In coordination with Food Donation Connection, we donate leftover food to the Pacific Garden Mission, the oldest continuously-operating rescue mission in the country, located in Chicago.
+- Leftover food is donated to the Pacific Garden Mission, in Chicago--the oldest rescue mission in the country.

 - We divert 100 percent of used fryer oil waste from the landfill through Kaluzny Brothers, Inc. In turn, the fryer oil is converted into biofuels.
 In 2013, we diverted over 11,000 pounds of fryer oil waste.